Whether you are buying a single car or a full fleet for your business, there’s a good chance you’ll need to finance it.

 |

-A line of credit is a flexible, revolving facility much like an overdraft or credit card.
+A line of credit (LOC) is a flexible, revolving facility much like an overdraft or credit card.
+You can use it for any genuine business purpose, including to finance the purchase of new or used vehicles.

-You can withdraw, repay and redraw any amount up to that limit, and you’ll only pay interest on the amount you draw down.
-Interest rates are generally higher than for a business loan, and you can expect to pay set-up and ongoing administration fees (and maybe transaction fees too).
+You can withdraw, repay and redraw any amount up to your credit limit, and you’ll only pay interest on the funds you draw (not the entire credit facility).
+Interest rates are generally higher than for a small business loan, and you can expect to pay set-up and ongoing administration fees (and maybe transaction fees too).

-You can generally vary the repayments on your LOC to match your cash flow, and choose whether to make minimum repayments or repay the loan in larger instalments.
-This flexibility means that if you have extra working capital available you can minimise your borrowings and reduce your interest bill.
+You can generally vary the repayments on your LOC to match your cashflow, either by making minimum repayments each month or by repaying the loan in larger instalments.
+This flexibility means that if extra working capital is available, you can minimise your debt and interest payable.

 The terms of your line of credit may vary.
-You could have a fixed-term LOC, which you have to repay by an agreed date, or an open-ended agreement which runs until further notice.
+You could have a fixed-term LOC, which you must repay by an agreed date or an open-ended agreement that runs until further notice.

 ---|---|